 Date: 27 January 2013

-Case Scenario: Stop, collaborate and listen.
+Case: Stop, collaborate and listen.
 TheSGEM is back with a brand new edition.
-A 72yo man has witnessed arrest while watching his grandson’s hockey game.
+A 72-year-old man has witnessed arrest while watching his grandson’s hockey game.
 By-standard CPR is started and he shocked out of ventricular fibrillation using the automatic external defibrillator (AED).
 EMS arrives and finds an patient with vital signs stable but unconscious.
 Paramedic calls base hospital and asks if they should start cooling on-route.

 Background: Two randomized control trials showed that hypothermia post cardiac arrest resuscitation was neuroprotective.
 One trial (n=273) in NEJM 2002 used cooled air mattress to demonstrate good outcome at 6 months (55% vs. 39%).
 The smaller Australian study (n=77) also published in NEJM 2002 showed good neurologic outcome at time of hospital discharge (49% vs. 26%).